MichielStock/STMO/chapters/00.Introduction/00-GetGoingWithJulia.md

 https://juliabyexample.helpmanual.io/
 https://learnxinyminutes.com/docs/julia/

-Learn more about types, multiple dispatch and structs: https://towardsdatascience.com/how-to-learn-julia-when-you-already-know-python-641ed02b3fa7
+Learn more about types, multiple dispatch and structs (not needed to understand into detail for STMO): https://towardsdatascience.com/how-to-learn-julia-when-you-already-know-python-641ed02b3fa7